JAN4GER/360VIDEO/README.md

 # 360VIDEO
-360 video player with direction and evaluation scripting
+360 video player with direction and elevation scripting